Table of contents

 I’ve previously given a big list of activities to improve your English speaking if you don’t have anyone to practise with.

-Start with some of these to build up your speaking confidence.
+Start with some of these to improve your speaking confidence.
 Once you’re a bit more comfortable, you’ll feel less awkward when you’re having conversations with others.

 2. Start online